Spagettileg/reboot-pbf/README.md

 •	[Gunicorn](https://pypi.org/project/gunicorn/) enables deployment of the Django project to heroku via UNXI WSGI HTTP Server

+•	[Jigsaw - CSS validation](https://jigsaw.w3.org/css-validator/) this validator checks the markup validity of CSS style sheet and ensure coding convention is upheld

+•	[JS Hint](https://jshint.com/) a tool that helps to detect errors and potential problems in the javascript code

+•	[PEP8](http://pep8online.com/) checks python code to ensure compliance with PEP8 requirements.
+PEP8 is the latest accepted standard code structure convention

 •	[Pillow](https://pillow.readthedocs.io/en/stable/) a python imaging library enabling image files to store in database

 •	[PIP](https://pip.pypa.io/en/stable/installing/) enabling installation of tools and packages required for this project to function correctly